PitipongXYZ/App-Runtime-Permissions-Android/README.md

 ```
 This will create an object of the Runtime Permission class for you.
 Make sure it's an object of **com.mukeshsolanki.requestpermissions.RuntimePermission**
 To check if the app has a specific permission you can call `runtimePermission.hasPermission(Activity activity, String permission);` or if you want to check
-whether the app has multiple permission you can call `runtimePermission.hasPermissions(Activity activity, String[] permissions)`.
+whether the app has multiple permission you can call `runtimePermission.hasPermission(Activity activity, String[] permissions)`.

 <img src="https://d262ilb51hltx0.cloudfront.net/max/800/1*DJTWuO_J8QxKciSAjFWQCg.png" width="400" height="250" />